show_page.php1 : nb06a.jpg

 Slide B: Acid fast stain: Cerebrum: Rarely, within necrotic cellular debris and within the cytoplasm of multinucleate giant cells, there are few 5-6µm in length acid-fast bacilli.

-MORPHOLOGIC DIAGNOSIS: Cerebrum: Granulomas, multifocal to coalescing, severe, with gemistocytosis, gliosis, and rare extracellular and intrahistiocytic acid-fast bacilli, monkey, non-human primate.
+MORPHOLOGIC DIAGNOSIS: Cerebrum: Granulomas, multiple, multifocal to coalescing, with multifocal liquefactive necrosis, astrocytosis, gliosis, and rare intrahistiocytic acid-fast bacilli, monkey (species not specified), non-human primate.

 ETIOLOGIC DIAGNOSIS: Cerebral mycobacteriosis